markjprice/cs13net9/docs/errata/errata.md

 ```

 This feature is no longer in preview so you do not need to enable it.
 In the next edition, I will remove the sentence about enabling it and the setting.

+# Page 91 - Comparing double and decimal types

+> Thanks to [Anass Sabiri](https://github.com/lambdacore12) for raising [this issue on February 19, 2025](https://github.com/markjprice/cs13net9/issues/24).

+In the **Good Practice** box, the first link has moved to https://www-users.cse.umn.edu/~arnold/disasters/patriot.html.

 # Page 112 - Custom number formatting